jayam04/python-projects/readme.md

 If you find a vulnerability or find any security breaks in any program on this repo, please inform us ASAP. more in [Security Policy](docs/SECURITY.md)

 ## Latest Changes
-fixed rpi detector and changed comments
+fixed rpi detector and changed comments along with many typo fixes
-RPI detector

 ## Program List
 [**box (TKinter)**](PyPrograms/tkinter/box) A program that makes a window with TKinter